Tribler/tribler/doc/development/development_on_windows.rst

 Note that this might fail on Python 3.8, since directories have to be explicitly whitelisted to load DLLs from them.
 You can either copy the ``libsodium.dll`` to your ``System32`` directory or by whitelisting that directory using ``os.add_dll_directory`` when running Tribler.

-VLC
----

-To install VLC, you can download the official installer from the `VideoLAN website <http://www.videolan.org/vlc/download-windows.html>`_.
-Make sure to install the latest 64-bit version of VLC.

 Additional Packages
 -------------------